Ayush1511/Amazon_fine_food_review-analysis/README.md

 # Review Analysis
 ## Description
-This webpage illustrates the application of natural language processing.
 This application will classify the review entered into differnt classes like-positive,negative and neutral.
 The web application was developed using flask framework and deployed using heroku and the link for the application is https://fine-food-review.herokuapp.com/
 ## How to use the application